PlaceGD/gd-place-2024-data/README.md

 */
 ```

-You may observe some floating point innacuracies in the data, in which case we would recommend just rounding the numbers.
+You may observe some floating point inaccuracies in the data, in which case we would recommend just rounding the numbers.